Image Search with AI Models

 2. Sequence Modeling:

 a.
-The second stage is a RNN, typically a Bidirectional LSTM (Bi-LSTM) network.
+The second stage is an RNN, typically a Bidirectional LSTM (Bi-LSTM) network.

 3. Transcription: